Skip to main content

 kubectl -n levoai get pods | grep levoai-sensor

-If the Sensor is healthy, you should see output similar to below.
+If the Sensor is healthy, you should see output similar to the following:

 levoai-sensor-747fb4aaa9-gv8g9 1/1 Running 0 1m8s

-Execute the following command to check for connectivity health:
+Execute the following command to check connectivity health:

 # Please specify the actual pod name for levoai-sensor below